Daniil Medvedev: 2019: Two Masters titles, US Open final

-At the Barcelona Open, Medvedev earned his third successive top 10 victory (this time over Kei Nishikori) to reach his first clay-court final.
-There, he was defeated by world No. 5 Dominic Thiem.
-Following his victory over Nishikori, Medvedev experienced a five-match losing streak, including an opening-round defeat at the French Open.
+At the Barcelona Open, Medvedev earned his third successive top 10 victory (this time over Kei Nishikori) to reach his first clay-court final where he was defeated by world No. 5 Dominic Thiem.
+Following a victory over Nishikori, Medvedev experienced a five-match losing streak, including an opening-round defeat at the French Open.
 He returned to form on the grass courts of Queen's Club, reaching his sixth semifinal of the season where he lost to Gilles Simon.
 Medvedev made his top 10 debut after reaching the third round of Wimbledon.

-The North American hardcourt swing proved to be a momentous breakthrough in Medvedev's career, as he reached four tournament finals (in Washington, Montreal, Cincinnati, and the US Open), becoming only the third man in tennis history to do so (after Ivan Lendl and Andre Agassi).
+Medvedev reached four tournament finals in 2019 (in Washington, Montreal, Cincinnati, and the US Open), becoming only the third man in tennis history to do so (after Ivan Lendl and Andre Agassi).
 In Washington, he was defeated by Nick Kyrgios in the final.
-He followed this up with a strong performance at the Rogers Cup, reaching his first Masters final after beating top 10 players Dominic Thiem and Karen Khachanov.
-In the final, he was defeated by defending champion Rafael Nadal.
-Medvedev would reach a second consecutive Masters final at Cincinnati after beating defending champion Djokovic for the second time, where he defeated David Goffin in straight sets for his first Masters title.
+He followed with a strong performance at the Rogers Cup, reaching his first Masters final after winning againat top 10 players Dominic Thiem and Karen Khachanov.
+In the final, he lost to defending champion Rafael Nadal.
+Medvedev reached his second consecutive Masters final at Cincinnati after beating defending champion Djokovic for the second time.
+He defeated David Goffin in straight sets in the final to win his first Masters title.

 Medvedev entered the US Open as the world No. 5.
 In his second round match, he fought off cramping to defeat Hugo Dellien in four sets.
 He then defeated Feliciano López in a contentious match for which he was fined $5,000 for unsportsmanlike conduct and $4,000 for flipping off the crowd.
-Medvedev next recovered from a set and a break deficit to beat Dominik Köpfer and reach his first Major quarterfinal.
-He then beat former champion Stan Wawrinka in the quarterfinals and Grigor Dimitrov in the semifinals to reach his first Grand Slam final.
-There, Medvedev was defeated by Rafael Nadal in five sets.
+Medvedev recovered from a set and a break deficit to beat Dominik Köpfer and reach his first major quarterfinal.
+After beating former champion Stan Wawrinka in the quarterfinals and Grigor Dimitrov in the semifinals, Medvedev earned a spot in his first Grand Slam final.
+He lost to Rafael Nadal in five sets.

-Medvedev followed up his success in North America with his maiden title on Russian soil at the St. Petersburg Open, to become the first Russian to win the tournament in 15 years.
-Medvedev then won a second consecutive title at the Shanghai Masters, defeating Alexander Zverev in the final.
-By reaching the final, Medvedev became the 7th man since 2000 to reach at least nine finals in a season.
+Medvedev followed up on his success in North America with his first title in Russia at the St. Petersburg Open, becoming the first Russian to win the tournament in 15 years.
+Medvedev won a second consecutive title at the Shanghai Masters, defeating Alexander Zverev in the final.
+By reaching the final, Medvedev became the seventh man since 2000 to reach at least nine finals in a season.
 He ended the season losing his last four matches, including all three round robin matches in his ATP Finals debut.